BestTimesToVisit.com Logo

 Getting Around Kampala, Uganda

-The most ubiquitous and often fastest way to navigate Kampala's notorious traffic.
-These motorcycle taxis can weave through congestion, getting you almost anywhere quickly.
-Best for short to medium distances when time is of the essence.
+These are ubiquitous and the fastest way to navigate Kampala's notorious traffic, especially for solo travelers.
+They can weave through congested streets, reaching destinations that cars can't.
+Use them for short to medium distances when time is of the essence.

 Walking